wbzyl/rack-codehighlighter/README.markdown

     use Rack::Codehighlighter, :censor, :reason => "[[--  ugly code removed  --]]",
       :element => "pre", :pattern => /\A:::(\w+)\s*\n/, :logging => false

-In the above examples, the default value of each option is used.

 All highlighters use `pre` element to wrap highlighted code.
 In Markdown, Maruku and RDiscount templates code is wrapped with `pre>code`.
 To remove an extra nesting the `:markdown` option should be used: